What We Solve

 This isn't opinion.
 It's measured.

-Over the past decade, researchers have been studying something they call the "screen inferiority effect": a consistent finding, across dozens of studies and tens of thousands of participants, that people comprehend and retain information better when they read it on paper than when they read it on a screen.
+For over a decade, researchers have documented what they call the screen inferiority effect: across dozens of studies and tens of thousands of readers, people understand and remember more when they read on paper than on a screen.
+It isn't nostalgia.
+It's how the brain handles the two media.

 The numbers, again